Your Quick Guide to Salesforce Knowledge

 Data Categories Groups and Limits

-Data categories allow you to organize your article content in a hierarchical way.
+Data categories allow you to organize your article content hierarchically.
 Data Categories can be grouped into Data Category Groups.
+You can create up to three Data Category Groups, each containing up to 100 categories arranged in a five-level hierarchy (extendable by Salesforce support).

 Data Categories for Access Control